The cost-based optimizer seeks the lowest cost for a query, usually related to time.

 > SET CLUSTER SETTING sql.query_cache.enabled = false;

-Finally, note that only the following statements use the plan cache:
+Only the following statements use the plan cache:

 Because this process leads to an exponential increase in the number of possible execution plans for such queries, it's only used to reorder subtrees containing 4 or fewer joins by default.